lmariglianodelft/Appendix-B---Wastewater-Network-Expansion-Optimisation-in-the-Larnaka-District-Cyprus-/README.md

 These files were either provided specifically for the thesis case study or produced through manual processing during the modelling workflow.
 They may be subject to data-sharing restrictions and are therefore not included in this public repository.

 For this reason, the repository should be interpreted primarily as documentation of the computational methodology and implementation logic.
-The included HTML files, especially `Network_Maps.html`, make the final results inspectable even where the full input-data chain cannot be publicly reproduced.
+The included HTML exports allow the code structure, modelling steps, and implementation logic to be inspected even where the full input-data chain cannot be publicly reproduced.

 ## Code and HTML Files